DenizenScript/Denizen-Beginners-Guide/source/guides/first-steps/world-script.md

         - determine cancelled
 ```

-This script means if you break a stone with a diamond pickaxe, you will be stopped.
+This script theoretically means if you break a stone with a diamond pickaxe, you will be stopped.
 If you break a different block, or don't use a diamond pick, things will work normally.

 ![](images/breakingthemstones.gif)